How to Use TensorFlow or ONNX Runtime from Go

 You cannot use TensorFlow directly from Go because it lacks an official Go API, but you can easily use ONNX Runtime via its official Go bindings to execute pre-trained models.

-# Install the converter
+# Install the converter library

 pip install tf2onnx

-# Convert a TensorFlow SavedModel to ONNX
+# Convert the SavedModel to ONNX format

 python -m tf2onnx.convert \